heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 ## Overview

-The goal of this explanation document is to provide an understanding of QR codes by addressing the following topics:
+The goal of this explanation article is to provide an understanding of QR codes by explaining the following:
-* The definition and purpose of QR codes
+* Definition and purpose of QR codes
-* The functionality of QR codes
+* Functionality of QR codes
-* The key components of QR codes
+* Critical components of QR codes
-* The advantages of utilizing QR codes
+* Advantages of utilizing QR codes
-* The available resources for creating QR codes
+* Available resources for creating QR codes

 ## What QR codes are

-A Quick Response (QR) code is a type of 2D barcode that contains small patterned squares and dots encoded with information.
+A Quick Response (QR) code is a 2D barcode with small patterned squares and dots encoded with information.
 QR codes are scanned with a smart device to quickly access information such as webpages, videos, messages, calendar events, or phone numbers.
-They can be used and found on banners, business cards, leaflets, public posters, and more, making it easy for users to access the encoded information.
+You can use and find QR codes on banners, business cards, leaflets, public posters, and more, making it easy for users to access the encoded information.

 There are two types of QR codes: static and dynamic.
 Static QR codes are permanent and provide limited functionality, making them ideal for resumes, business cards, and temporary marketing campaigns.
-Once created, the encoded data in a static QR code cannot be changed, and you cannot track metrics, such as the number of scans, location of scans, or device types used to scan.
+Once created, you cannot change the encoded data in a static QR code and track metrics such as the number of scans, location of scans, or device types used to scan.

-Dynamic QR codes, on the other hand, are customizable and offer more functionality.
-They scan and load faster, and you can track metrics such as the total number of scans, average total scans per day, and the number of unique visitors.
-Dynamic QR codes are ideal for businesses, such as restaurants or government agencies, as they allow for data collection and updates when necessary.
+On the other hand, dynamic QR codes are customizable and offer more functionality.
+Dynamic QR codes scan and load faster, and you can track metrics such as the total number of scans, average total scans per day, and the number of unique visitors.
+Dynamic QR codes are ideal for restaurants, government agencies, and other business types as they allow for data collection and updates when necessary.

 ## How QR codes work

-QR codes are scanned with smart devices, such as iPhones, Androids, and tablets, that have integrated QR readers into their camera feature or offer QR reader applications to download.
-These integrated readers and applications allow you to scan QR codes and view the desired information quickly.
+You can scan QR codes with smart devices like iPhones, Androids, and tablets.
+Most smart devices have integrated QR readers into their camera feature or offer QR reader applications to download.
+The integrated readers and applications allow you to scan QR codes and view the encoded information quickly.

-Due to the two-dimensional design of QR codes, you can scan them vertically, horizontally, or at any angle, making them convenient and versatile.
+Due to QR codes' two-dimensional design, you can scan them vertically, horizontally, or at any angle, making them convenient and versatile.

 ## Components of QR codes